yiktungY/mapNote-Ts-antD/README.md

 Open http://localhost:3000 with your browser to see the result.

 ##deployment

-Also, you can check my demo here:
+Also, you can check my demo here(Desktop version only):
 [Demo](https://map-search-seven.vercel.app/)

 ## Tech Stack